SNUDerek/LSTMTG/README.md

 					  F     << output t+1
 ```

-the current model, which works well, uses a character embedding size of `500` and two LSTM layers of `1000` features each, and a maximum sequence length of 256, which captures approximately 95% of the cards (minus flip-cards and planeswalkers). *Dropout regularization* of 0.5 is used at multiple points to force the network to generalize better. because teacher forcing is used, the training model takes all 256 inputs at once (this is a `keras` thing), and any inputs past the end of the card are 'masked' so that they don't affect the backpropagation = the network does not learn from them. at decode, the LSTM weights are loaded into a single-timestep model which is allowed to generate probabilities one at a time.
+the current model, which works well, uses a character embedding size of `500` and two LSTM layers of `500` features each, and a maximum sequence length of 256, which captures approximately 95% of the cards (minus flip-cards and planeswalkers). *Dropout regularization* of 0.5 is used at multiple points to force the network to generalize better. because teacher forcing is used, the training model takes all 256 inputs at once (this is a `keras` thing), and any inputs past the end of the card are 'masked' so that they don't affect the backpropagation = the network does not learn from them. at decode, the LSTM weights are loaded into a single-timestep model which is allowed to generate probabilities one at a time.

+this version demonstrates *weight tying*, from Ofir Press & Lior Wolf 2017, ["Using the Output Embedding to Improve Language Models"](https://arxiv.org/pdf/1608.05859.pdf). a conceptual outline by Ofir Press can be seen [on his blog](http://ofir.io/Neural-Language-Modeling-From-Scratch/). the model uses the `Embedding` weight matrix to both transform the indexed inputs into dense vectors, and to transform the output vectors from the LSTM back into a probability distribution over the output characters using a `Lambda` layer. details are provided in the training notebook.

+## network summary

 ```
 _________________________________________________________________